katerina-tziala/budget-manager-ems/README.md

 <img src="https://raw.githubusercontent.com/katerina-tziala/budget_manager_ems_app/master/src/assets/images/BMEMS_ResponsiveLayout.png" alt="budget_manager_ems_app responsive layout" width="80%" height="auto">
 </p>

-The ***Budget Manager***
-application was designed and developed from scratch, for the purposes of my master thesis, on affective feedback techniques, titled:
+The ***Budget Manager*** application was designed and developed from scratch, for the purposes of my master thesis, on affective feedback techniques, titled:
 ***"Affective system monitoring personal expenses, helping the user to stay on budget"*** This app is a fully functional prototype system, with mobile friendly interfaces, that helps users track their personal expenses and stay on budget.

-<br><br>
+Access the app here: <a href="https://budgetmanager.codemix.gr/index.html" target="blank">Budget Manager App</a>
+<br><br><br>
 <h2>APP FEATURES</h2>
 The following list is a high-level overview of the app's features: